easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 Actions
 -------

 The environment change action has the option to be done directly or by reading an environment xml file.
-Any of the parameters shown in Table 1 can be modified in this manor during runtime.
+Any of the parameters shown in @tableref {EnvironmentParameters} can be modified in this manor during runtime.

 The thermal application action can directly add heat, remove heat, or set a temperature over any percentage of the patient&rsquo;s body.
 They can be called individually or will sum together if called in combination.
-These actions will set the active heat flow source and/or the active temperature source shown in Figure 14.
+These actions will set the active heat flow source and/or the active temperature source shown in @figureref {EnvironmentThermalApplication}.
 The applied area or fraction is used to determine the average amount to apply to the patient, since the %Environment is modeled as a one-dimensional circuit.
 When actively heating or cooling, the total power is directly scaled using the fraction of the body that is covered using the patient skin surface area.
 When applying a specific temperature, the average temperature will be applied between it and the ambient value, weighted by the fraction of the body covered.

 <center>
 <a href="./Images/Environment/EnvironmentActiveCircuit.png"><img src="./Images/Environment/EnvironmentActiveCircuit.png"></a>
-<i>Figure 14.
-The active flow source is directly set by the heating and/or cooling actions.
+<i>@figuredef {EnvironmentThermalApplication} The active flow source is directly set by the heating and/or cooling actions.
 It is boxed in the circuit diagram.</i>
 </center><br>

 @anchor environment-events